ConesaLab/SQANTI3/README.md

 This is a comma-delimited file.

-#### SQANTI2 output of FL Count information
+#### SQANTI3 output of FL Count information

-For each sample provided through the `--fl_count` option, `sqanti_qc2.py` will create a column in the `.classification.txt` output file that is `FL.<sample>`.
+For each sample provided through the `--fl_count` option, `sqanti3_qc.py` will create a column in the `.classification.txt` output file that is `FL.<sample>`.
 Note that this is the raw FL count provided.
+The sum of all the FL reads accross the samples associated to one transcript will be recorded in th `FL` column of the `.classification.txt` output file

-When plotted, the script [SQANTI_report2.R](https://github.com/Magdoll/SQANTI2/blob/master/utilities/SQANTI_report2.R) will convert the FL counts to TPM using the formula:
+When plotted, the script [SQANTI3_report.R](ConesaLab/SQANTI3/blob/tree/master/utilities/SQANTI3_report.R) will convert the FL counts to TPM using the formula:

 ```
                            raw FL count for PB.X.Y in sample1